Western canon: Canon of philosophers

 Many philosophers today agree that Greek philosophy has influenced much of Western culture since its inception.
-Alfred North Whitehead once noted: "The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato."
+Alfred North Whitehead once noted: "The safest general characterization of the European philosophical tradition is that it consists of a series of footnotes to Plato".
 Clear, unbroken lines of influence lead from ancient Greek and Hellenistic philosophers to Early Islamic philosophy, the European Renaissance, and the Age of Enlightenment.

 Plato was a philosopher in Classical Greece and the founder of the Academy in Athens.
 He is widely considered the most pivotal figure in the development of philosophy, especially the Western tradition.

 Aristotle was an ancient Greek philosopher.
-His writings cover many subjects – including physics, biology, zoology, metaphysics, logic, ethics, aesthetics, rhetoric, linguistics, politics and government—and constitute the first comprehensive system of Western philosophy.
+His writings cover many subjects – including physics, biology, zoology, metaphysics, logic, ethics, aesthetics, rhetoric, linguistics, politics, and government – and constitute the first comprehensive system of Western philosophy.
 Aristotle's views on physical science had a profound influence on medieval scholarship.
-Their influence extended from Late Antiquity into the Renaissance, and his views were not replaced systematically until the Enlightenment and theories such as classical mechanics.
+Their influence extended from Late Antiquity into the Renaissance, and his views were not replaced systematically until the Enlightenment and the development of theories such as classical mechanics.
 In metaphysics, Aristotelianism profoundly influenced Judeo-Islamic philosophical and theological thought during the Middle Ages and continues to influence Christian theology, especially the Neoplatonism of the Early Church and the scholastic tradition of the Roman Catholic Church.
 Aristotle was well known among medieval Muslim intellectuals and revered as "The First Teacher" (المعلم الأول).
 His ethics, though always influential, gained renewed interest with the modern advent of virtue ethics.

 Boethius' On the Consolation of Philosophy (De consolatione philosophiae) is often acclaimed as a central work from Late Antiquity, at the cusp of the early medieval period, that remained influential throughout the Middle Ages.
-Of Boethius, it has been said that "[along] with Augustine and Aristotle, he is the fundamental philosophical and theological author in the Latin tradition"; Edward Gibbon wrote of the Consolatione that it is "a golden volume not unworthy of the leisure of Plato or Tully", and Bertrand Russell wrote that, by merit of the same, Boethius "would have been remarkable in any age; in the age in which he lived he is utterly amazing."
+Of Boethius, it has been said that "[along] with Augustine and Aristotle, he is the fundamental philosophical and theological author in the Latin tradition"; Edward Gibbon wrote of the Consolation that it is "a golden volume not unworthy of the leisure of Plato or Tully", and Bertrand Russell wrote that, by merit of the same, Boethius "would have been remarkable in any age; in the age in which he lived he is utterly amazing".

 The vast body of Christian philosophy is typically represented on reading lists mainly by Augustine of Hippo and Thomas Aquinas.
 The academic canon of early modern philosophy generally includes Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant.

+Medieval philosophy

+Major philosophers of the Middle Ages include Jean Buridan, Thomas Aquinas, Meister Eckhart, Peter Abelard and Heloise, Christine de Pizan, and Boethius.

 Renaissance philosophy

-Major philosophers of the Renaissance include Niccolò Machiavelli, Michel de Montaigne, Pico della Mirandola, Nicholas of Cusa and Giordano Bruno, Marsilio Ficino and Gemistos Plethon.
+Major philosophers of the Renaissance include Niccolò Machiavelli, Michel de Montaigne, Baldassare Castiglione, Justus Lipsius, Pico della Mirandola, Nicholas of Cusa and Giordano Bruno, Marsilio Ficino, and Gemistos Plethon.